am-flow/protobunny/docs/source/intro.rst

 Protobunny
 ==========

-Note: The project is in early development.
+.. warning:: The project is in early development.

 The ``protobunny`` library simplifies messaging for asynchronous tasks by providing: